Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Geometric structures and symmetry breaking

 \section{Geometric structures and symmetry breaking}

+In this section we construct classical field theories with gauge symmetry whose spontaneously broken vacua give rise to important geometric structures on the underlying manifold.
+In particular a so-called Yang--Mills--Higgs--Nijenhuis field theory is exhibited with a spontaneously broken vacuum corresponding to a non-K\"ahlerian complex structure.

-Let $M$ be an $n$ dimensional manifold and pick an abstract Lie group $G\subset{\rm GL}(n,\R )$.
+Let $M$ be an $n$ dimensional real manifold and pick an abstract Lie group $G\subset{\rm GL}(n,\R )$.
 Recall that \cite[Section 2.6]{joy} a {\it $G$-structure} on $M$ is a principal sub-bundle of the frame bundle of $M$ whose fibers are $G$ and the structure group of this sub-bundle is also $G$.
 A $G$-structure is called {\it integrable} (or {\it torsion-free}) if there is a torsion-free connection $\nabla$ on $TM$ with ${\rm Hol}\nabla$ being (a subgroup of) $G$.
-An integrable $G$-structure is interesting because the individual $G$-structures on the tangent spaces stem from an underlying global non-linear structure on $M$.
+An integrable $G$-structure is interesting because the individual infinitesimal geometric structures on the tangent spaces stem from an underlying global non-linear structure on $M$.

-As a starting setup suppose that a $G$-structure on $M$ is given together with a connection on $TM$ whose holonomy group satisfies ${\rm Hol}\nabla \subseteq G$.
+As a starting setup suppose that a $G$-structure on $M$ is given together with some connection on $TM$ whose holonomy group satisfies ${\rm Hol}\nabla \subseteqq G$.
 Note that $G$ plays a double role here.
 Pick a Lie subgroup $H\subset G$.
-We are going to describe two versions of a ``spontaneous symmetry breaking'' over $M$ as follows.
-Firstly, one can speak about a {\it strong spontaneous symmetry breaking $G\rightarrow H$} over $M$ in which {\it $G$ as the holonomy group of $\nabla$} is cut down to (a subgroup of) $H$.
-That is, the connection satisfies that ${\rm Hol}\nabla\subseteq H$.
+We are going to describe two broad versions of a ``spontaneous symmetry breaking'' over $M$ as follows.
+Our first concept is a {\it strong spontaneous symmetry breaking}, denoted by $G\Rrightarrow H$, in which {\it $G$ as the holonomy group of $\nabla$} is reducible to (a subgroup of) $H$.
+That is, the connection satisfies that ${\rm Hol}\nabla\subseteqq H$.